Alangopro/LuckywareReverse/README.md

 ## Contributing

 Contributions are welcome.
-If you find new C2 domains or infection methods, please open a Pull Request.
+If you find new C2 domains or infection methods, please open an pull request.

 This project is licensed under the MIT License.
 The linked malware source code is a third-party leak and is not covered by this license.